mkby/cloudbreak/performance-test/README.md

 ### Parameters

-In perftest.sh you can fiddle with following parameters:
+In perftest.sh you can fiddle with following codeGrantFlowInitParams:

 * CB_NUMBER_OF_USERS: number of concurrent users.
 * CB_RAMPUP_SECONDS: See [Injection profile](https://gatling.io/docs/2.3/general/simulation_setup/#injection).
 We currently use rampUsers(CB_NUMBER_OF_USERS) over (RAMPUP_SECONDS)